blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 About Nyaya, Vaisheshika, Mimamsa: https://old.reddit.com/r/hinduism/comments/1c6sr6b/why_are_some_astik_philosophies_like_yoga_vedanta/

 - 3. Nyaya (Principles of Reality)
-	- Nyaya school's epistemology accepts four out of six Pramanas as reliable means of gaining knowledge – Pratyaksha (Perception), Anumāṇa (Logical Inference), Upamāṇa (Comparison and Analogy) and Shabda (Verbal Testimony).
+	- **Brief**
+		- It aimed to describe the universe in terms of rational principles
-	- It states that suffering is caused by bad understandings and ignorance
-	- Liberation can be achieved with right understanding
+		- It posited that suffering is caused by bad understandings and ignorance, and liberation can be achieved with right understanding
 		- It postulates Asat-Karya-Vada (Proposition of Non-Existent Effect)
+			- i.e. Phenomena do not already exist, but are only created when an event happens.
 	- **Foundational Texts**
 		- Nyaya Sutra by Aksapada Gautama Maharshi
 		- Nyaya Sutra Bhashya by Vatsyayana (5th century AD)